adamzvolanek/DevRackDocs/radarr.md

 Follow these steps if a config file is not provided.

-### Settings --> Profiles

-Delete the following quality profiles:

-- 'SD'
-- 'HD-1080p'
-- 'HD-720p'

-Modify 'Any' by renaming it to 'Any(Czech)' and change the Language to Czech.
-Also modify it by excluding these Qualities:

-- BR-DISK, Remux-2160p, Bluray-2160p, WEB 2160p, HDTV-2160p, and Remux-1080p.
-- Exclude all qualities below 'WEB 480p'

-Modify 'HD-720p/1080p' by renaming it to 'Any'.

 ### Settings --> Custom Formats

 Select the plus symbol and name it 'HEVC'.
 Select the plus symbol for conditions and enter the following information.